EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 • Web 2: Entries of the user into database search fields will be compared with existing keywords while the user is typing.
 The server will propose matching keywords for the entries made by the user.

-• Comments: News and summary reports can be commented.
+• Comments: News and summary reports can be commented by our visitors.
 We invite all the members of our user community to share their thoughts with us.

 Recognition of EVISA's web portal

-The EVISA web portal is currently visited by more than 60,000 visitors per month and is also highly ranked by Google (6/10 October 2009).
+The EVISA web portal is currently visited by more than 150,000 visitors per month (status for Dec.
+2017).
 Many organizations do have a link to our webserver (see: Links to EVISA) recognizing the value of the information provided by EVISA.

 Chris F. Harrington, Robert Clough, Helle R. Hansen, Steve J. Hill, Spiros A. Pergantis and Julian F. Tyson, Atomic Spectrometry Update.
 Elemental speciation, J. Anal.
 At.
 Spectrom. , 24/8 (2009) 999-1025.
 DOI: 10.1039/b911133f